turbokongen/hass-AMS/README.md

 If your meter type shown "unknown", please submit a ticket, and I will add your meter to the module.

-Works with the following swedish and norwegian meters:
+Works with the following Swedish and Norwegian meters:

 Kamstrup: